-

 August 8th, 2014

-By Anne Dealy, Director of Education and Public Information Banking in the early years of the American Republic was decentralized, inefficient and disorganized, leading to frequent panics and depressions.
-While attempts were made to resolve these problems, none were substantial or comprehensive enough to put the nation on a solid financial footing.
-As in many other areas of national development, it was the Civil War
+Banking in the early years of the American Republic was decentralized, inefficient and disorganized, leading to frequent panics and depressions.
+As in many other areas of national development, it was the Civil War which prompted radical change in the country’s financial system.

 July 3rd, 2014